 Blairstown - Keystone is a very small town located in the state of Iowa.
 With a population of 2,637 people and just one neighborhood, Blairstown - Keystone is the 206th largest community in Iowa.
-Much of the housing stock in Blairstown - Keystone was built prior to World War II, making it one of the older and more historic towns in the country.
+Blairstown - Keystone has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Blairstown - Keystone is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Blairstown - Keystone is a town of managers, professionals, and construction workers and builders.
-There are especially a lot of people living in Blairstown - Keystone who work in management occupations (17.75%), office and administrative support (7.40%), and sales jobs (7.40%).
+Overall, Blairstown - Keystone is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Blairstown - Keystone who work in management occupations (17.97%), sales jobs (8.53%), and office and administrative support (7.16%).

 Also of interest is that Blairstown - Keystone has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Blairstown - Keystone is nearly on par with the US average for all cities of 21.84%: 18.11% of adults 25 and older in Blairstown - Keystone have a bachelor's degree or advanced degree.
+The education level of Blairstown - Keystone citizens is a little higher than the average for US cities and towns: 22.71% of adults in Blairstown - Keystone have at least a bachelor's degree.

 The most common language spoken in Blairstown - Keystone is English.
 Other important languages spoken here include Spanish and Greek.